goldenson/backend-test-2/README.md

 # [Aircall.io](https://aircall.io) - Backend technical test

 This test is a part of our hiring process at Aircall for [backend positions](https://aircall.io/jobs#BackendDeveloper).
+It should take you between 3 and 6 hours depending on your experience.

 __Feel free to apply!
 Drop us a line with your Linkedin/Github/Twitter/AnySocialProfileWhereYouAreActive at jobs@aircall.io__